The most expensive variable in your organization

 Capacity drops months before your KPIs do.

 Capacity is how much of their own skill set your people can actually access right now.
-It fluctuates daily, in everyone, measurably.
+It fluctuates daily, in everyone, measurably, and it drops when work demand outruns what they have left to meet it with.
 The same team executes brilliantly at 10 AM and produces an expensive error by 3:30 PM.
 The skills did not disappear at lunch.
 Access to them dropped.

 The engagement is sequenced.
+Work Demand Diagnostic (half-day) names the dominant pattern and tells you whether a full audit is warranted.
 Audit (3 to 8 weeks) diagnoses where capacity is dropping and what it is costing.
-Pilot (12 weeks) implements the framework with one team and produces a case study built from your data.
-License deploys the system at scale, with quarterly executive reviews tracking your capacity cost top-line.
+Pilot (12 weeks) redesigns the work demand on one team and produces a case study built from your data.
+License deploys the system at scale, with quarterly executive reviews tracking your operational capacity cost.

 Three Design Partner slots for 2026.
 Senior consultant leads the engagement, with the founder personally involved at the key moments.
 Anchor case study positioning when the firm scales past the design partner phase.
 Design Partners receive 15% off the first engagement.